obenjiro/terminal-env/README.md

 Note to myself
 ============
-To select text in Tmux ( gnome terminal ) press Shift key while selecting
+To select text in Tmux ( gnome terminal ) press Shift key while selecting and Option/Alt key in iTerm2